-22 Roguelike Games That Will Have You Craving For More - Gameranx
+27 Roguelike Games That Will Have You Craving More - Gameranx

 Release Date: May 2018

-An action-packed roguelike that’s all about spellcasting, Wizard of Legend is a dungeon-crawling roguelike that’s all about fast-paced combat.
-Players will need to battle their way through different, challenging encounters and master the art of quick movement and speedy spellcasting.
-On their quest to become a Wizard of Legend, players will enjoy some classic pixel art inspired graphics as they venture through a ten-floor procedurally-generated dungeon.
-The game focuses on having players master the ‘arcana’, which are the signature set of combat spells and are designed around six elemental forces.
-In mastering these spells, players can then customise their own playstyle by adding various magical relics that can upgrade their abilities.
+An action-packed roguelike that’s all about spellcasting, Wizard of Legend is a dungeon-crawling roguelike featuring fast-paced combat.
+Players will need to battle their way through many different and challenging encounters while mastering the art of quick movement and speedy spellcasting.
+On their quest to become a Wizard of Legend, players will enjoy some classic pixel art graphics as they venture through a ten-floor procedurally-generated dungeon.
+The game focuses on having players master the ‘arcana,’ a signature set of combat spells designed around six elemental forces.
+In mastering these spells, players can then customize their own playstyle by adding various magical relics that can upgrade their abilities.

 Publisher: gurr, Bartlet Software, Gandreas Software